-After 20 months of negotiations, I believe the Government’s approach has resulted in a bad Brexit deal that does not work for our country and is unlikely to be endorsed by Parliament.
-This is a result of the Government’s failure and refusal to adopt the kind of approach I have been calling for that could have safeguarded jobs and the economy.
+After 20 months of negotiations, I believe the Government’s approach to Brexit has resulted in a bad deal that does not work for our country and is unlikely to be endorsed when it comes before Parliament now in the next few weeks.
+This is a result of the Government’s failure and refusal to adopt the kind of approach I and the Labour Party have been calling for, that can safeguard jobs and the economy.

-As it stands, I intend to vote against the Prime Minister’s deal.
+As it stands, when the deal comes before parliament, I intend to vote against the Prime Minister’s deal.

-Therefore, if Parliament votes down the Prime Minister’s deal, I believe this Government will have lost its mandate and given the seriousness of the situation, in any other circumstances, other than the fixed term Parliament we now have, they would do the honourable thing and go to the country.
+If Parliament votes down the Prime Minister’s deal, I believe this Government will have lost its mandate and given the seriousness of the situation, they should do the honourable thing and go to the country in a general election.
 If that is not possible then all options, including a public vote, must be on the table.

 This Tory Government already lost three votes at the start of December and Parliament was then denied the right to vote on the deal.
 Midway through the five days of debate, the Government knew they would lose the vote, stopped the two days of debate remaining thus preventing parliament voting on the deal altogether.
 A number of amendments were put in as part of that debate which included the right for parliament to decide what happens next.
 The Government has stopped parliamentary democracy yet again.